Conscription in Rhodesia: Background

-From 1962 the Southern Rhodesian government was led by the Rhodesian Front political party, with Ian Smith serving as Prime Minister from 1964 until 1979.
-This party was deeply committed to maintaining the white minority's privileged status, and this motivated a decision to declare independence from the United Kingdom rather than submit to a transition to majority rule.
-Accordingly, the government issued Rhodesia's Unilateral Declaration of Independence (UDI) from the United Kingdom in November 1965, and the colony became Rhodesia.
-UDI was illegal and led to Rhodesia being internationally isolated and subjected to economic sanctions by other countries.
+From 1962, the Southern Rhodesian government was led by the Rhodesian Front, a political party.
+Ian Smith served as Prime Minister from 1964 until 1979.
+The Rhodesian Front was deeply committed to maintaining the white community's privileged status, while the British government required majority rule before granting independence.
+This led to the government issuing Rhodesia's Unilateral Declaration of Independence (UDI) from the United Kingdom in November 1965, with the state becoming known as Rhodesia.
+UDI was illegal and caused Rhodesia to be internationally isolated and subjected to economic sanctions by other countries.
+(Note: The British government maintained that it was Rhodesia's legal sovereign and UDI was an act of rebellion given it had not been authorised.
+All other national governments agreed with this position and the United Nations Security Council passed a motion in November 1965 requesting that member states not recognise the "illegal regime".
+The High Court of Rhodesia ruled in 1968 that independence was legal.)

-The number of white people in Southern Rhodesia increased from 82,000 in 1946 to 250,000 in 1965 due almost entirely to immigration from mainly English-speaking countries.
-The white population was always less than 5 per cent of Rhodesia's total population.
-There were also around 30,000 coloured and Indians in Rhodesia.
-Few of the white migrants intended to settle permanently, with there being high rates of both immigration into and emigration from Rhodesia during most years of the country's existence.
-This meant that many members of the white population did not have strong feelings of loyalty towards Rhodesia as they had migrated there intending to take up specific opportunities before moving to another country.
+The number of whites in Southern Rhodesia increased from 82,000 in 1946 to 250,000 in 1965.
+Almost all of this growth was due to immigration from mainly English-speaking countries.
+The white population peaked at 277,000 in 1975–1976.
+Whites always comprised less than 5 per cent of Rhodesia's population.
+There were also around 30,000 Coloured and Indian people in the country.
+Few white migrants intended to settle permanently, and there were high rates of immigration into and emigration from Rhodesia during most years of its existence.
+This meant many whites did not have strong feelings of loyalty towards Rhodesia as they had migrated there intending to take up specific opportunities before moving on.
+The black population grew at a much faster rate than the white community between 1965 and 1980, due mainly to a higher birth rate.